 The eye functions like a camera.
 It has a lens to focus light on to the retina.
 The retina or back part of the eye acts like the film in a camera.
 As the lens in the eye becomes cloudy, it begins to block light and starts to limit your sight.
 This is called a cataract.
 Age related cataracts are the most common form of cataracts, and they are a leading cause of legal blindness in the United States.
 It is estimated that nearly 1/3 of all people over the age of 65 develop a cataract.
-Recent research results points to ultraviolet radiation from sunlight as the cause of cataracts and the Kaufman Eye Institute doctors urge you to always wear sunglasses with UV block when you are in the sunlight.
+Recent research results points to ultraviolet radiation from sunlight as the cause of cataracts.
+Our ophthalmologists urge you to always wear sunglasses with UV protection when you are in the sunlight.

 Symptoms of Cataracts

 Most cataracts develop over a period of time.
 Sometimes the development is so slow that the individual may be unaware that he or she has a cataract.
 Cataracts can affect vision in many ways.
-Some of the more common symptoms of cataracts may include: increased difficulty with or avoidance of night driving, halos around lights at night, increased glare in sunlight or with night driving, fuzzy or blurred vision, difficulty seeing street signs, difficulty reading fine print, difficulty following a golf ball, the inability to renew a driver's license, colors that appear faded or less vivid and occasionally seeing double.
+Some of the more common symptoms of cataracts may include: increased difficulty driving at night, halos around lights at night, increased glare in sunlight or with night driving, fuzzy or blurred vision, difficulty seeing street signs, difficulty reading fine print, difficulty following a golf ball, the inability to renew a driver's license, and colors that appear faded or less vivid.

 When It's Time...

 Dr. Kaufman recommends that cataracts be removed only when they begin to interfere with your normal everyday activities.
 Many people have small cataracts that do not cause problems with their normal activities.
 In those cases, Dr. Kaufman would not recommend surgery.